ties/rpki-client-web/README.md

   * Track assertion errors and other warnings from rpki-client
   * renamed "rrdp_tls_failure" label to "tls_failure" because it may happen for trust anchor certificates as well
+  * renamed "revoked_certificate" label to "ee_certificate_revoked" and added
+    not yet valid & expired cases.

 2022-04-13 0.10.0:
 **Includes rpki-client 7.8 in the container, raising the object size limit**